Discovering Sri Lanka: Your Ultimate Airport Guide

 • A network of domestic and regional airports supports internal mobility across the island.

-• Continuous enhancement of infrastructure and adherence to safety standards are pivotal for the economic and sustainable development of Sri Lanka’s airports.
+• Continuous infrastructure enhancement and adherence to safety standards are pivotal to the economic and sustainable development of Sri Lanka’s airports.

 History of Airports in Sri Lanka